Gitchegumi/ansible-playbooks/studentEnvironments/capstone-env/README.md

 ## Instructions

+> NOTE: the commands in this section should be run from a bash terminal with terraform and ansible installed.

 1. Clone this repository.
 2. Navigate to the `studentEnvironments/capstone-env/` directory.
 3. Under the `terraform` directory, open the `variables.tf` file and change the `public_key` variables to your public key.